Master java skills

 1. Attributes

-Class attributes are variables defined in the class.
-These attributes define the state of the object at a particular time.
-Attributes can be either primitive type like int, byte, char, long, double etc. or Java api classes like String, Boolean etc, or custom type like Doctor, Student etc. Let’s see few examples of class attributes.
+Attributes are variables defined in the class.
+These attributes define the state of an object at a particular time.
+Attributes can be either primitive type like int, byte, char, long, double etc. or Java api classes like String, Boolean etc, or custom type like Doctor, Student etc. Let’s see few examples of attributes.

 public class SportsPerson {